Claim form

 Navigating Overlapping Symptoms

-Differentiating between symptoms from various injuries is tricky but essential to ensure that every aspect gets recognized legally and medically.
-Sometimes, one pain masks another, or two conditions lead to similar problems, making identifying specific damages tough but critical.
+Differentiating between symptoms from various injuries is tricky but essential to ensure that every aspect is recognized legally and medically.
+Sometimes, one pain masks another, or two conditions lead to similar problems, making the identification of specific damages difficult but crucial.

 Overlapping symptoms are common to more than one condition or injury.
 For example, some symptoms of post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI) are overlapping, such as: